A Course on the Introduction to Quantum Software Engineering: Experience Report: Observations and Lessons Learned

 \subsection{Challenges and Limitations}

-\header{Adapting to non-classical algorithmic structure.} The primary conceptual challenge was not mathematical preparation or probabilistic reasoning in isolation, but adapting to quantum algorithms as a fundamentally different algorithmic paradigm.
+The primary conceptual challenge was not mathematical preparation or probabilistic reasoning in isolation, but adapting to quantum algorithms as a fundamentally different algorithmic paradigm.
 While students were comfortable with linear algebraic representations and empirical variability, reasoning about algorithms whose behaviour is probabilistic, non-deterministic at the outcome level, and constrained by quantum information principles required explicit instructional scaffolding.
 Addressing this shift required flexibility in pacing and the use of execution-based examples that made algorithmic intent and correctness criteria concrete.

-\header{Cognitive load.} Managing cognitive load remained challenging, especially in lectures covering quantum algorithms and dense research literature.
+Managing cognitive load remained challenging, especially in lectures covering quantum algorithms and dense research literature.
 Trade-offs between rigour and accessibility were unavoidable given limited time.
 Some material was necessarily compressed, suggesting that future iterations could reallocate time based on student background or course positioning (further discussed in Section~\ref{sec:actionable}).

-\header{Assessment design trade-offs.} The use of multiple-choice questions in the undergraduate exam supported grading robustness and scalability but limited insight into students' reasoning.
+The use of multiple-choice questions in the undergraduate exam supported grading robustness and scalability but limited insight into students' reasoning.
 Correct answers did not always reveal whether understanding was partial or well grounded.
 Future iterations may therefore benefit from including a small number of carefully scoped free-form questions to better capture student reasoning while preserving grading feasibility.

-\header{Assignment difficulty calibration.} Strong performance on individual assignments suggests that the difficulty level was appropriately conservative for a first course offering but limited differentiation between levels of mastery.
-This reflected deliberate caution given uncertainty about incoming student proficiency.
-Future offerings could retain the same structure while modestly increasing technical depth or strengthening integration with project work.
+The intentionally conservative assignment difficulty limited differentiation between levels of mastery.
+This reflected uncertainty about incoming proficiency in the first offering.
+Future offerings could retain the structure while increasing technical depth or strengthening integration with project work.